mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 ### Storage
 * Storage Account (Microsoft.Storage/storageAccounts): A standard geographically redundant storage (GRS) Storage Account which hosts the File Share used to distribute files amongst cluster instances.
 * File Share created inside Storage Account.
-Created by the head node and mounted by all instances to K: drive.
+Created by the headnode and mounted by all instances to K: drive.
-    * Used to distribute the Shared Secret created by head node to all worker VMs.
+    * Used to distribute the Shared Secret created by headnode to all worker VMs.
 The Shared Secret is required for worker instances to register and establish a secure connection with the job scheduler.
     * Used to distribute the Cluster Profile to clients.
 The Cluster Profile is required to authenticate that a user has permission to connect to the cluster.
     * Files uploaded to this File Share will be available to all workers using the K: drive.